Semi crash causing ‘really slow’ commute on NB I-5 in Kent

 The two right northbound lanes on Interstate 5 near Highway 516 in Kent will be closed during the Wednesday morning commute after a semitruck collision, according to the Washington State Department of Transportation.

 Crews were working shortly after 5 a.m. to tow the semi from the area, WSDOT said, urging drivers to use alternate routes to avoid the “really slow” commute.
+Traffic was backed up by about 6 miles as of 6:30 a.m.

 Once the semi is removed, crews will repair about 25 sections of damaged guardrails, including 100 posts, the agency said.